Johnson & Johnson to stop selling talc-based baby powder in U.S., Canada

 (To read the Reuters special report click, here )

-The lawsuits allege that the company’s talc products have been contaminated with asbestos, a known carcinogen.

-J&J in October said its testing found no asbestos in its Baby Powder after tests conducted by the U.S. Food and Drug Administration discovered trace amounts.
+J&J in December said its testing found no asbestos in its Baby Powder after tests conducted by the U.S. Food and Drug Administration discovered trace amounts.
+The FDA’s test prompted J&J to recall of one lot of Johnson’s Baby Powder in October.

 “Demand for talc-based Johnson’s Baby Powder in North America has been declining due in large part to changes in consumer habits and fueled by misinformation around the safety of the product and a constant barrage of litigation advertising,” J&J said in a statement.